ecmyhre/deckset/slides.md

 ---

-# What Skills are Required?
+# So, What Skills are Required?
+[.build-lists: true]
 [.text: line-height(.8)]
 - Intended for 'Tech-savvy' educators:
  - Code editor usage (e.g. Atom or Brackets)